ialbertocamilo/intelli_doc_pro/ADDITIONAL_HINTS_ROADMAP.md

-# IntelliDoc Professional - Additional Hints Roadmap
+# CodeHint Professional - Additional Hints Roadmap

 ## 🎯 Recommended Additional Hints Implementation

-This document outlines potential hint types that could be added to IntelliDoc Professional to increase its value and differentiation in the market.
+This document outlines potential hint types that could be added to CodeHint Professional to increase its value and differentiation in the market.

 ---